Straw674/daily-arXiv-astro-ph/README.md

    - Upload this `.bib` file to the designated directory (`zotero/` by default) in the repository.
 3. **Generate Embeddings**:
    - Run the `zotero.py` script locally to process your `.bib` file and generate the `.json` embedding reference file.
    - Commit and push the resulting `.json` file to the repository.
-This `.json` file will be used by the GitHub Action to score daily papers efficiently, without needing to re-embed your entire library every time.
+This `.json` file will be used by the GitHub Action to evaluate daily papers efficiently, without needing to re-embed your entire library every time.